h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 8. Explore the partial dependence for **LIMIT_BAL** by changing the **PDP Variable** at the upper-left side of the **Partial Dependence Plot** to **LIMIT_BAL**, then hovering over the yellow circles.

 The grey area is the standard deviation of the partial dependence.
-The wider the standard deviation, the less trustworthy the average behavior (yellow line) is.
+The wider the standard deviation, the less trustworthy the average behavior is.
 In this case, the standard deviation follows the average behavior and is narrow enough, therefore trustworthy.

 9. What is the average default probability for the lowest credit limit?
 How about for the highest credit limit?

 10. What seems to be the trend regarding credit limit and a person defaulting on their payments?

-### Task 4 summary:

-Examined how the model behaves with respect to its individual values

 ### Deeper Dive and Resources